 Y6 – Class Information

 Please see below for guidance around the Y6 timetabling:

-You are expected to learn your 5 key words each week and to familiarise yourself with the weekly spelling patterns.
+Children are expected to learn your 5 key words each week and to familiarise yourself with the weekly spelling patterns.

 PE will take place on Monday pm and Thursday pm.
 Children will change in school.
 Competitive sports will continue to take place every third week.

 There will not be a weekly Forest School session for Y6.
 Instead we will hold Forest School days each term.